 Visually, Santa Fe is just breathtaking.
 Living in Chicago, a relatively large and somewhat congested city, we don’t get the opportunity to see expansive vistas, mountains or such vivid sky colors.
 I know we share the same sky but I kept staring at the Santa Fe sky, mesmerized.
 At night, I could see stars.
 Real stars…imagine that.

-Sounds and Tastes of Santa Fe
+Sounds and Tastes of Santa Fe at the Holidays

 It’s calm and quiet.
 I realize this isn’t unique to Santa Fe but I embraced it because it’s not really calm or quiet in Chicago.
 You could hear the soft rattling of leaves on trees.
 It was almost meditative.